bespinian/serverless-workshop/README.md

 1. In the Lambda GUI, create a new function called `sender-AWSUSER` (replace "AWSUSER" with your username) and leave all the defaults
 1. Create another function called `recipient-AWSUSER` (replace "AWSUSER" with your username) and leave all the defaults
 1. Upload `function.zip` to both functions and inspect the file.
 It defines and exports two different handlers.
 The first one sends an event to an SQS queue and the second one receives it.
 1. Scroll down to `Runtime settings` and change the "Handler" to `index.senderHandler` for the sender function and to `index.recipientHandler` for the recipient function.
 For Node.js, the "index" part refers to the file name and the "handler" part to the name of the export.
-So we can have multiple functions in the same source code.
+So, we can have multiple functions in the same source code.
 1. Head over to the [SQS GUI](https://eu-central-1.console.aws.amazon.com/sqs/v2/home) and create a new queue called `messages-AWSUSER` replacing "AWSUSER" with your username and leave all the defaults.
 Then copy the URL of your newly created function to the clipboard.
 The URL can be found in the "Details" of the queue.
 1. Set the `SQS_QUEUE_URL` environment variable to the name of the queue you have just created for the sender function
 1. Give the sender function the permission to send messages to the queue by clicking its role name in the "Configuration" tab under "Permissions".
 Then attach the policy called `AmazonSQSFullAccess`.